simi/omniauth-facebook/README.md

 2. extract the authorization code contained in it
 3. and hit Facebook and obtain an access token which will get placed in the `request.env['omniauth.auth']['credentials']` hash.

-Note that this access token will be the same token obtained and available in the client through the hash [as (detailed in the Facebook docs](https://developers.facebook.com/docs/authentication/client-side/)).
+Note that this access token will be the same token obtained and available in the client through the hash [as detailed in the Facebook docs](https://developers.facebook.com/docs/authentication/client-side/).

 ## Canvas Apps